void

 bukowsko.jpg

-Bukowsko is mentioned by Lieutenant Leutnant Dub when he pretends to be an expert on military strategy.
+Bukowsko is mentioned by Lieutenant Leutnant Dub when he pretends to be an expert in military strategy.

 Background

-Bukowsko is a village in the Sanok district of Poland, in 1914 part of Austria.
+Bukowsko is a village in the Sanok district of Poland, until 1918 part of Austria.

 Quote(s) from the novel